mojiastonybrook/Documentation_Logs/T2KSKJointAsimovFitWithAdaptiveTunings.md

 ADAPTIVEMEANNAMESKDETBEAM = "skdetbeam_means"
 ADAPTIVEBLOCKSSKDETBEAM = []
 ```
-The `ADAPTIVEFILENAME` for each group indicates where the adapted covariance matrices are saved as root files; the `ADAPTIVEMATRIXNAME` and `ADAPTIVEMEANNAME` are the names of the covariance matrix and the mean values of the parameters stored in that root file.
+The `ADAPTIVEFILENAME[XXX]` for each group indicates where the adapted covariance matrices are saved as root files; the `ADAPTIVEMATRIXNAME[XXX]` and `ADAPTIVEMEANNAME[XXX]` are the names of the covariance matrix and the mean values of the parameters stored in that root file.

-If `USEADAPTIVE` is set to `false` then the group will use the default step-size setting in MCMC.
+If `USEADAPTIVE[XXX]` is set to `false` then the group will use the default step-size setting in MCMC.
 In that mode there is no adaption at all in the whole process.

 According to adpative MH algorithm, there should be a modfication to the step size scaling factor for each group, which is related to the size of that group.
 All the parameters with auto-adaption on step sizes are formally treated as entries of one "global matrix"; in this case, each group forms a sub-block in that global matrix, uncorrelated to the other blocks.
 The following commands indicate that the step size scaling factors respective for the above groups are modfied by the size of the same global matrix and the size is `263` as `224 (atmskdet) + 21 (skcalib) + 18 (skdetbeam)`.
 ```